patsydoespython/AIMXT-public/README.md

 - **Transparency**: All developer token spendings will be publicly announced on my [Twitter](https://x.com/patsypython) to maintain complete transparency.

 Stay tuned for further updates, and follow me on [Twitter](https://x.com/patsypython) for the latest announcements.

-## AIMXT²:
-AIMXT² is a premium utility token unlocking exclusive AIMXT tools for advanced users.
-Distributed via an airdrop to AIMXT token holders, its allocation is based on a 3 AM UTC snapshot, with 3% of the supply reserved for the airdrop pool to reward loyal community members.

-### Contract Address:
-**VRnvgg2s4fSonLDqjqjBPG75QNoSZSkqX7RHw19pump** - ganked by @Gskid GG

 ## 🤝 Contributions Welcome